j-stach/bibliographer/README.md

 # bibliographer
-CLI for creating and reformatting bibliographies for academic papers (WIP)
+CLI for reformatting bibliographies and references for academic papers

-After CLI program is complete, will create a webpage version to upload to personal site
+Work in-progress

+First version will focus on converting citations within bibliography-only files; once that is complete, will add full essay support with ordering and in-text citations